dumux/dumux/examples/shallowwaterfriction/doc/swe.md

         discharge_ = getParam<Scalar>("Problem.Discharge");
         // We calculate the outflow boundary condition using the Gauckler-Manning-Strickler formula. hBoundary_ = this->gaucklerManningStrickler(discharge_,constManningN_,bedSlope_);
-        // We initialize the analytic solution to a verctor of the appropriate size filled with zeros. exactWaterDepth_.resize(gridGeometry->numDofs(), 0.0);
+        // We initialize the analytic solution to a vector of the appropriate size filled with zeros. exactWaterDepth_.resize(gridGeometry->numDofs(), 0.0);
         exactVelocityX_.resize(gridGeometry->numDofs(), 0.0);
     }